oxylabs/best-buy-price-tracker/README.md

 ## 3. Creating the core of the tracker

-Create a function that would read the historical price tracker data
+Create a function that would read the historical price tracker data.

 ```python
 def read_past_data(filepath):